 In addition to psychotherapy training, I am a qualified Nutritional Therapist and a full member of the Federation of Nutritional Therapy Practitioners (FNTP), Europe’s largest body of nutritional therapists (MFNTP: 104822856).

 At Vive Counselling and Psychotherapy, clients have the option of availing of mental-health focused nutritional therapy along with counselling therapies.
 Even small dietary changes can have a huge impact on a person’s mood and overall sense of wellbeing – learn more about diet for mental health.

-I regularly facilitate a support group for people with depression, bipolar disorder, and other mood-related disorders, and I am a fully trained psychological support worker with the Sexual Assault Treatment Unit (SATU) in Limerick City.
-I also sit on the Board of Directors at Rape Crisis Midwest.
+I have previously facilitated a support group for people with depression, bipolar disorder, and other mood-related disorders, and I am a fully trained psychological support worker with the Sexual Assault Treatment Unit (SATU) in Limerick City.
+I am a former member of the Board of Directors at Rape Crisis Midwest.

 With several years’ experience as a health and wellness writer, I regularly contribute to websites such as Medical News Today, where I have covered topics like anxiety, panic, depression, and bipolar disorder.